DopierRex/OneNext/README.md

 IMPORTANT: ALL partitions must be PRIMARY, and only the first 4gb partition must be formatted in FAT16, the next partitions (2nd, 3rd..) must be formatted in FAT32 (!)

 Games for the extra systems and consoles need to be placed on the first NextZXOS 'C' drive (FAT16, 1st SD partition) in their respective folders: SAM, CPC6128, MSX, NES, COLECO, ATARI, where you can place your own games/roms.
-Anything else, ZX Spectrum legacy or Next files, can be on any drive (C,D,E,F..)
+Anything else, ZX Spectrum legacy or Next files, can be on any drive (C,D,E,F..) because Spectrum Next has support for FAT16 and FAT32.

 You can keep all your files neatly organised, for example: the extensive ZX Spectrum library in drive D, Next games in drive E, music files or your own programs in drive F..